CS5008Fall2025/midterm-report-shihai-ops/README.md

 For this analysis, I chose Python as my second language.
 Aside from being a well-known language, the main reason is that it provides auxiliary functions such as lru_cache and cache in the built-in FuncTools library, greatly simplifying the implementation of dynamic programming.
 Moreover, it is the language I am most familiar with.
 The Pandas package is an excellent tool in this program when drawing a statistical diagram.
 These characters make it easier for me to experiment with these built-in tools while using a language designed for rapid development and experimentation.

 ## Empirical Data & Discussion
+The text script is used the same test script provided in the example project. ([test script]).

 ### Operations Comparsion
 The way to count the operation number is by adding a counter to functions in each different programs.
 The counter will add 1 when every operation has been made, such as a loop run once, or the function itself has been called once.